rackerlabs/rackspace-how-to/content/FAWS/migration-faq.md

 workloads.
 Ultimately, it is our customers who decide how many workloads we support on each platform.

-#### I heard that your sales representatives no longer available to new buyers of your public cloud.
+#### I heard that your sales representatives are no longer available to new buyers of your public cloud.
 Is that correct?

 No, that is not correct.
 We continue to sell our OpenStack public cloud through sales representatives and through our website.